News

 On 1 April 2022 all NHS Pension Scheme members joined the NHS 2015 Pension Scheme, we explain how the scheme works and the benefits it offers

 The first day of April 2022 was a significant one for members of the NHS Pension Scheme.
-On this day, everyone moved to the reformed version of the 2015 NHS Pension Scheme.
+On this day, everyone moved to the reformed version of the NHS 2015 Pension Scheme.
 Pension rights earned in the 1995 and 2008 sections of the scheme are protected, with pension benefits usually worked out according to your final salary at the point of retirement or on your departure from the scheme.
 But from April onwards, your future pension rights will build up under the 2015 rules.

 It is therefore vital that you understand these rules.
-Importantly, the 2015 NHS Pension Scheme isn’t a final salary plan; rather it uses a “career average revalued earnings” (CARE) formula.
+Importantly, the NHS 2015 Pension Scheme isn’t a final salary plan; rather it uses a “career average revalued earnings” (CARE) formula.
 It’s still a defined benefit scheme, providing a guaranteed level of pension benefits, but what you get depends on your earnings throughout your time in the scheme, rather than the last years before retirement.

-The CARE approach in practice
+The CARE approach in practice with the NHS 2015 Pension Scheme

 In a CARE scheme, the amount of pension you earn each year is determined by the “build-up rate”, usually shown as a fraction of your pensionable earnings.
 The build-up rate for the 2015 NHS Pension Scheme currently is 1/54th.
 In other words, each year of membership of the scheme nets you a pension worth 1/54th of your pensionable earnings that year.
 For example, if your pensionable earnings are £81,000 over the next year of the scheme, which runs from April until March, you’ll earn a pension of £1,500 for the year.

 You can start drawing that pension at any age from the minimum pension age – currently 55 – onwards.
-However, the 2015 NHS Pension Scheme sets a normal pension age: this is the same as the age at which you’re eligible to claim your state pension.
+However, the NHS 2015 Pension Scheme sets a normal pension age: this is the same as the age at which you’re eligible to claim your state pension.
 If you want to start taking benefits before your state pension age (SPA), they will be reduced to reflect the fact that you’re asking for them to be paid for longer than expected.

 Protection from inflation